syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Fires the action when the DropDownList control’s value has been changed.
+Fires the action when the DropDownList control’s value is changed.

 <table class="params">
 <thead>